Kastrup Glasværk: Headquarters

 Kastrup Glasværk was from 1892 headquartered at Nørre Voldgade 12 in central Copenhagen.
 The Historicist building was designed by the architect Philip Smidth.
 The company name is still seen on the facade.
 The building is now home to Teknisk Landsforbund.

 Products

 Kastrup Glasværk was initially a manufacturer of bottles.
-The production was automatized in 1912.
-The company later also began to manufacture other products such as drinking glass, tableware, flasks, bell jars and light fixtures.
+The production was automated in 1912.
+The company later also began to manufacture other products such as drinking glasses, tableware, flasks, bell jars and light fixtures.